Daniele122898/lirik.tv/README.md

 This was a passion project i started for my favorite streamer.

 For privacy reasons I had to remove the entire source code and move this readme and showcase to a new public repo.
+This repo is just used as a showcase of what I worked on and to track public issues.

 ## Beautiful Homepage with powerful searching
 You can search for streams, dates or even games and find exactly the VOD you wish to watch